elmtree-askmo/cloudcannon-app/content/learn/mathematics/describe-the-basic-steps-for-graphing-a-quadratic-function.md

 url: /learn/mathematics/questions/describe-the-basic-steps-for-graphing-a-quadratic-function
 score: -1.0
 related_article1:
-    id: 163757
+    id: 163756
-    title: Explain how the axis of symmetry acts as a mirror in the graph of a quadratic function.
+    title: >-
+        How does the leading coefficient influence the direction in which a parabola opens?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-how-the-axis-of-symmetry-acts-as-a-mirror-in-the-graph-of-a-quadratic-function
+    url: /learn/mathematics/questions/how-does-the-leading-coefficient-influence-the-direction-in-which-a-parabola-opens
 related_article2:
-    id: 163753
+    id: 163742
+    title: >-
-    title: What are the steps to convert a quadratic equation from vertex form to standard form?
+        What is the standard form of a quadratic equation and what do its components represent?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-steps-to-convert-a-quadratic-equation-from-vertex-form-to-standard-form
+    url: /learn/mathematics/questions/what-is-the-standard-form-of-a-quadratic-equation-and-what-do-its-components-represent
 related_article3:
-    id: 163752
+    id: 163754
-    title: How do you graph a quadratic function when some terms are missing, such as in binomials or monomials?
+    title: >-
+        How can you write a quadratic equation from a graph by identifying the vertex and axis of symmetry?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-graph-a-quadratic-function-when-some-terms-are-missing-such-as-in-binomials-or-monomials
+    url: /learn/mathematics/questions/how-can-you-write-a-quadratic-equation-from-a-graph-by-identifying-the-vertex-and-axis-of-symmetry
 related_article4:
-    id: 163753
+    id: 163760
-    title: What are the steps to convert a quadratic equation from vertex form to standard form?
+    title: >-
+        What are some real-world applications of quadratic functions, particularly in interpreting maximum and minimum values?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-steps-to-convert-a-quadratic-equation-from-vertex-form-to-standard-form
+    url: /learn/mathematics/questions/what-are-some-realworld-applications-of-quadratic-functions-particularly-in-interpreting-maximum-and-minimum-values
 related_article5:
-    id: 163760
+    id: 163745
-    title: What are some real-world applications of quadratic functions, particularly in interpreting maximum and minimum values?
+    title: >-
+        How can you determine the vertex of a parabola from a quadratic equation in standard form?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-some-realworld-applications-of-quadratic-functions-particularly-in-interpreting-maximum-and-minimum-values
+    url: /learn/mathematics/questions/how-can-you-determine-the-vertex-of-a-parabola-from-a-quadratic-equation-in-standard-form
 ---

 &nbsp;